How to Sew a Free Dog Bandana Pattern in 2 Styles

 Although you can use any fabric scraps for this sewing project, I recommend you use cotton fabrics.

-Any kind of fat quarter fabric can work as well.
+Any fat quarter fabric can work as well.

 But don’t stress too much about this.
-I’ve seen our readers make a dog bandana with all sorts of fabrics.
-And yes.
-They look amazing.
+I’ve seen our readers make this pattern with all sorts of fabrics, and yes, they look amazing.

 2. Sew the ties